Never Risk More Than 2% Per Each Trade

 Summary

-At the end of the day, successful traders are always mindful of their account balance and assumed risk per trade.
-These are critical factors that drive sustainability in the marketplace.
-If you’re not in-tune with your risk, get on top of the situation immediately.
+Successful traders are always mindful of their account balance and assumed risk per trade.
+These are critical factors driving sustainability in the marketplace.
+If you’re not in tune with your risk, get on top of the situation immediately.

 Remember, only risk a small percentage of your account balance on any one trade.
-That way, the world won’t come crashing down when you hit a losing streak!
+That way, if you hit a losing streak, it won’t be the end of the world!